aosabook/500lines/web-server/chapter.md

 ~~~

 The template for the page we want to display is
-just an HTML table with some formatting placeholders:
+just a string containing an HTML table
+with some formatting placeholders:

 ~~~ {file="01-echo-request-info/server.py"}
     Page = '''\